-FLM In The Future most of that part with Joe was improvised.
-For instance, that moment when he had a hard time saying a line, but finally he said it in his own way, which came out better.
+FLM In The Future, most of that part with Joe was improvised.
+For instance, that moment when he had a hard time saying a line but finally said it, though in his own way, which came out better.

 FLM Are you superstitious?
 It seems like serious star and planet forecasting happened in It Chooses You.

 MJ I was trying to illustrate that with the title.
 There’s a way of listening differently.
-And when you’re in that creative process, it’s the things that are odd that you pay attention to even if it might seem like a mistake.
-There’s something very efficient about this—when you’re trying to create something out of nothing, it actually becomes more laborious if you’re not open in this way because you need to listen to all the parts of your consciousness, not just the part that it thinks it knows.
-It’s not that I think there’re magical external forces, it’s that I’m trying to trust what all parts of me are interested in, not just my eyeballs.
-And I had woven that way of living a little into Jason’s character and made my character (Sophie) be what happens when you’re caught in fear.
+And when you’re in that creative process it’s the things that are odd that you pay attention to, even if it might seem like a mistake.
+There’s something very efficient about this—when you’re trying to create something out of nothing, it actually becomes more laborious if you’re not open in this way, because you need to listen to all the parts of your consciousness, not just the part that thinks it knows.
+It’s not that I think there’re magical external forces; it’s that I’m trying to trust what all parts of me are interested in, not just my eyeballs.
+And I had woven that way of living a little into Jason’s character and made my character, Sophie, be what happens when you’re caught in fear.

 MJ I probably played it up in It Chooses You a little bit.
 Lots of times I’d done things where I’d purposely gone into nothing.
-All the time I’ll be stuck on writing, and I’ll go outside with a pen and paper in my back pocket but be careful about not thinking about what I’m working on and just walk.
+All the time I’ll be stuck on writing, and I’ll go outside with a pen and paper in my back pocket, being careful about not thinking about what I’m working on, and just walk.

-MJ I have a six-month-old baby, and I think, God when was the last time?
+MJ I have a six-month-old baby, and I think, “God, when was the last time?”
 Even if you have no time and are under the gun, you still have to figure out how to be free.
-The little way I’ll do it is I’ll have a book and write for a while, randomly read a couple pages, and space out.
-Just like taking a walk and then I come back.
+The little way I do it is by having a book and writing for a while, then randomly read a couple pages, and space out.
+Just like taking a walk.
+Then I come back.